frankbaugh/Fornite-Stat-Tracker/README.md

 refine ui with css//

-put in some nice graphs with chart.js
+put in some nice graphs with chartist

 long term goals: